cdktf/cdktf-provider-google/docs/vmwareenginePrivateCloud.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.38.0/docs/resources/vmwareengine_private_cloud#project VmwareenginePrivateCloud#project}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.39.0/docs/resources/vmwareengine_private_cloud#project VmwareenginePrivateCloud#project}.

+---

+##### `sendDeletionDelayHoursIfZero`<sup>Optional</sup> <a name="sendDeletionDelayHoursIfZero" id="@cdktf/provider-google.vmwareenginePrivateCloud.VmwareenginePrivateCloud.Initializer.parameter.sendDeletionDelayHoursIfZero"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+While set true, deletion_delay_hours value will be sent in the request even for zero value of the field.

+This field is only useful for setting 0 value to the deletion_delay_hours field.
+It can be used both alone and together with deletion_delay_hours.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.39.0/docs/resources/vmwareengine_private_cloud#send_deletion_delay_hours_if_zero VmwareenginePrivateCloud#send_deletion_delay_hours_if_zero}

 ---